aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 to calculate the evaluation score, which should be around `0.0372` ~ `0.0376`

 ## 11. Integrate this example into your last mile routing applications
-If you are intereted in knowing more about this example, please feel free to [contact us](https://github.com/chenwuperth).
+If you are intereted in the applications of this example, please feel free to [contact us](https://github.com/chenwuperth).